mhakimsaputra17/preferences-claude-ai/README.md

 - 🔐 **Claude Authentication**: The MCP server stores authentication tokens in memory, which are lost on restart
 - 🌐 **Internationalization**: Only four languages are currently supported
 - 📱 **Mobile Support**: The UI is responsive but not fully optimized for mobile devices
+- 🔄 **Real-time Updates**: WebSocket-based real-time updates between Claude and the web UI are currently not fully functional

 ### Assumptions